digital-work-lab/open-source-project/slides/05-python_3.md

 ---

-# Step 2: Install in Editable Mode
+# Step 2: Install in editable mode

 To test your code as you write it, install your package in "editable" mode.